ZherriDev/ByMe_Flutter_APP/README.md

 the back-end is found in this organization's repository:
 [ByMe_Flask RESTful API](https://github.com/byme-internship-project/ByMe_Flask_RESTful_API)

-The objective is to assist the work of doctors, allowing them to manage their patients and consultations.
+The objective is to assist the work of doctors, allowing them to manage their patients and appointments.
 The application offers an intuitive interface and features that make the professional's day-to-day life easier, optimizing their time and improving the quality of service.

 ## ✏️ Authors